leonstafford/leonstafford.github.io/essays/persuasion_for_humanity.md

 I know I've never appreciated people telling me what to think, let alone what to believe.
 I imagine most people are the same.

-Recently, I encountered a person who after a minute of chit chat, started to tell me I must believe in Jesus and pray for us all, then proceeded on a 20-minute one-way conversation about aliens, Beyonce, reptillian people and other interesting, though unlikely theories, such as the Large Hadron Collider being used to open a portal to the demonic underworld.
+Recently, I encountered a person who, after a minute of chit chat, started to tell me I must believe in Jesus and pray for us all, then proceeded on a 20-minute one-way conversation about aliens, Beyonce, reptillian people and other interesting, though unlikely, theories, such as the Large Hadron Collider being used to open a portal to the demonic underworld.

 Whilst a little alarming, I wasn't otherwise indisposed, so it was interesting to experience this person, so excited about their beliefs.
 20 mins was enough though, so to much relief, after they left, my flatmate and I had a chat about it.
 We're not the sort of people to say they shouldn't have believed in what they did, but felt that if their intent was to convert me to their way of thinking, her approach was ineffective.